 Redis

-webman/redis is built on top of illuminate/redis and adds connection pool functionality, supporting both coroutine and non-coroutine environments.
-Its usage is similar to Laravel.
+webman/redis extends illuminate/redis with connection pooling, supporting both coroutine and non-coroutine environments.
+Its usage is the same as Laravel.

 Installation